Megan Benthall, RN

 Medication reminder: Students in middle school are allowed to self carry inhalers and epi-pens only.
 Please ensure we have the approprate authorizations on file for your student to self carry these medications if needed.
 All other medications must be kept in the nurse's office with the authorizations on file.
-Medications Authorizations and Action Plans can be found here:
+Medication Authorizations and Action Plans can be found here: